margor6/sleep-health-lifestyle-analysis/README.md

 ## Repository Structure

-* `report.Rmd` - Source code of the analysis in RMarkdown.
+* `report-source` - Folder containing source code of the analysis in RMarkdown and images of plots generated in JASP.
 * `report.pdf` - Generated report with all charts and interpretations (in Polish).
 * `Sleep_health_and_lifestyle_dataset.csv` - Raw dataset used for the analysis.